bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 TODO: Expand the explanation of shaders.

 #### Layouts and Bind Groups
-Buffers, Texture Views and Samplers (as well as arrays of the same) can be "bound" to pipelines to function as global variables using Bind Groups.
-A bind group is a logical collection of bindings that can be swapped in and out together.
-Within a group, each binding as a unique (but not neurally sequential) index from 0 to 1000.
+Bindings allow buffers, texture views, and samplers (as well as arrays of the same) to be accessed in pipelines just like global variables.
+Each binding is assigned a unique (but not necessarily sequential) index from 0 to 1000, and one of four bind group slots.

-A bind group layout ([`wgpu::BindGroupLayout`]) is a static description of a bind groups structure created by [`wgpu::Device::create_bind_group_layout`].
-Each bind group is an instance of a layout, with specific buffers and textures filled in.
-The layout must be created first, and then passed to [`wgpu::Device::create_bind_group`] to create the bind group instances.

-A pipeline layout ([`wgpu::PipelineLayout`]) is a list of bind group layouts.
-Only up to four groups can be including within a pipeline layout.
-Within shader code, individual bindings are referenced first by bind-group number (0 through
-3) and then by index (0 to 1000).
+On the GPU side, the expected type for each binding must be hard-coded onto the shader.
+On the CPU, the layout of bindings for each slot is specified by a bind group layout ([`wgpu::BindGroupLayout`]).
+Up to four of these pipeline layouts can be specified when creating a pipeline (one for each bind group slot).

+Bind groups are be created on the CPU to assign specific buffers and textures to each binding in a layout.

-Bind groups are "bound" to an index using commands (which we will talk more about later).
-When a pipeline is invoked (also via commands) the layout of a bind group at a given index must match the pipeline layout for that index.
-Bind groups work as a stack: When a group is rebound, all bind groups with higher indices must be rebound as well.
+Once created, bind groups are bound to the four pipeline bind group slots using GPU commands (which we will talk more about later).
+When a pipeline is invoked (also via GPU commands) the group bound to each slot must match the layout of the slot.
+Bind groups work as a stack: When a group is rebound, all bind groups with higher slot index must be rebound as well.

 Only certain types of bindings can be written to by shaders:
 + Storage buffers